JohnGorter/LARAVEL_TRAINING/_slides/09-Models/intro.md

 ## Table Names
 After glancing at the example above, you may have noticed that we did not tell Eloquent which database table corresponds to our Flight model.

 - By convention, the "snake case", plural name of the class will be used as the table name unless another name is explicitly specified.
-So, in this case, Eloquent will assume the Flight model stores records in the flights table, while an AirTrafficController model would store records in an air_traffic_controllers table.

 If your model's corresponding database table does not fit this convention, you may manually specify the model's table name by defining a table property on the model:
 ```